 Negative space logos are only possible if the designer embraces the true essence of the brand message; otherwise, a generic-looking logo will be the outcome.
 Designing for the digital realm, a designer should be well-aware of the competition and always try to think of something unique and inspiring.

 Play With Typography

 In the modern design world, graphic designers are adapting minimalism.
 As the art form is advancing, digital design artists are continuously innovating new ideas.
-Text manipulation is one of these interesting and unique methods in which logos, visual messages, and other digital content by manipulating the letters such that they visually represent the functionality of a brand.
+Text manipulation is one of these exciting and unique methods in which logos, visual messages, and other digital content by manipulating the letters visually represent the functionality of a brand.
 And now, designers are also adding the art of negative space to typography, and we must tell you that the results are mesmerizing.

 Types Of Negative Spacing Techniques

 In this technique, designers hide faces in the logo design to give value to their logos.
 For example, Toblerone has a bear in its logo to link to the city of Bern, the company’s home base.

 Typography is used to create a hidden visual element in the negative space between letters in this method.
 As mentioned above, FedEx is an excellent example of this type of negative space technique.